Hackdata2024/43-comders/README.md

 Models used - gemini pro, embedding 001
 Template engine - EJS

-#steps to dive into the world of slice ai
+#steps to dive into the world of Jester

 1. Clone the repo and open the right directory in terminal
 2. Execute the command npm i to download all the dependencies in package.json